abetusk/dev/projects/laser-spike/laser-spike.md

 I've found 1/4" braided sleeving works well.

-To help route the sleeved wires through the arm and middle interface between the outer shell jacket and inner lining, I attached cable clamps, closed off with a cable-tie, that attach to some floating excess fabric.
+To help route the sleeved wires through the arm and middle interface between the outer shell jacket and inner lining, I attached cable clamps, closed off with a cable-tie, that attach to some floating excess fabric on the inside of the arm of the jacket.

 Care has to be taken to make sure the wiring is fed out of the arm properly.
 If the wiring loops around the lining, this will pinch the opening where an arm would go through making the jacket hard to put on and use.

-I tired labelling the wires so that I could trace back which group belonged to which wire but I didn't have much success.
+I tried labelling the wires so that I could trace back which group belonged to which wire but I didn't have much success.

 I would suggest testing the laser diodes with a CR2032 battery to make sure the laser diodes still work after